mcbride249/Amazon_Vine_Analysis/README.md

 ## **Project Overview**

 The purpose of this project was to use "big data" to help a client, $ellby, optimize their marketing efforts through. $ellby is about to release a large catalogue of products on a leading retail website and would like to know how the reviews of their products compare to the reviews of similar products sold by their competitors.
 They are also interested in enrolling in a programme that gives out free products to select reviewers but would like us to determine based on our analysis of "big data", if it is worth the cost.
 As there are thousands of reviews, which are in mostly in text and are not numbers, it is our job to translate them in order to analyze them for our client $ellby.
-This analysis was to be done using "Google Colab" to run the code, mainly using PySpark, a big data tool that was used for all data processing, Amazon Web Services to store the data in the cloud, and pgAdmin to perform queries of the data locally.
+This analysis was to be done using "Google Colab" to run the code, mainly using PySpark, a big data tool that was used for all data processing, Amazon Web Services (AWS) to store the data in the cloud, and pgAdmin to perform queries of the data locally.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------